Department of the Army, DoD.

 (a) Validity of chemical testing.
 Results of chemical testing are valid under this part only under the following circumstances:

-(1) Blood, urine, or other bodily substances are tested using generally accepted scientific and medical methods and standards.
+(1) Blood, urine, or other bodily substances are tested using generally Start Printed Page 79004accepted scientific and medical methods and standards.

 (2) Breath tests are administered by qualified personnel (§ 634.33).

 (3) An evidential breath-testing device approved by the State or host nation is used.
-For Army, Air Force, and Marine Corps, the device must also be listed on the NHTSA conforming products list published in the “Conforming Products List for instruments that conform to the Model Specification for Evidential Breath Testing Devices (58 FR 48705), and amendments.”
+For Army, Air Force, and Marine Corps, the device must also be listed on the NHTSA “Conforming Products List of Evidential Breath Measurement Devices” (77 FR 35747, and subsequent updates that NHTSA may publish periodically in the Federal Register).
+The most current NHTSA list may be found by searching the Federal Register Web site (https://www.federalregister.gov/articles/search?conditions%5Bterm%5D=%22Conforming+Products+List+of+Evidential+Breath+Measurement+Devices%22).

 (4) Procedures established by the State or host nation or as prescribed in paragraph (b) of this section are followed.